teo-cozma/Craftsmen-on-the-web/README.md

 I also finally found the rights commands that would allow me to set up the authentication scaffolding with TailwindCSS ; this is a "replacement" for the defunct "make:auth" command that existed in previous Laravel versions (x5).
 However, the additional views that were added to my folders caused a lot of confusion and conflict with my "custom" views, controllers and stylesheet.
 Therefore, I started a new project from scratch : moving the old folder, creating a new Laravel project here (composer create-project --prefer-dist laravel/laravel Craftsmen on the web) and then adding the scaffolding for the authentication (composer require laravel-frontend-presets/tailwindcss --dev ; php artisan ui tailwindcss --auth) and finally compiling (npm install && npm run dev).
 There was an issue with the mixing (''mix' is not recognized as an internal or external command, operable program or batch file.') so I had to run npm uninstall, run npm cache clear --force, reinstall all the dependencies, then npm audit fix to fix all the vulnerabilities that had been previously reported.
 Afterwards, ran npm run dev again and everything was compiled properly and rendering the views.
 I have been warned that this is not an ideal command to run and should only be used as a last resort.
 So far, no problems related to that appeared to interrupt my work.

+#### Day ten (28/01)
+Continuing with the assigned pages.

+#### Day eleven (31/01)
+Morning assessment :
+The project is going well, at a steady pace.
+At this point, there are 4 pages that include their respective functionalities : the home page with a working contact form (albeit with no success message), the register and login pages that successfully create and save a new user to the database, and authenticate it, respectively, and a forgot password form.
+The boxes listed above are checked.
+However, on the home page, I have yet to dynamically insert 2 examples of articles that are included in the corresponding table in the database.
+Moreover, I have drifted more into the creation of a profile in order to understand what are the lines of code that need to be written in order for this to work, as both pages and both types of data would operate and be displayed using the same CRUD method.
+Also, using Tailwind CSS, it's been difficult to get the pages to be responsive.

+Since the first deadline is this Wednesday and it must be deployed, my main focus today and tomorrow should be to make the entire project responsive (so learn more about Tailwind and how it can help me with this) and finding a suitable deployment method (maybe Heroku, although many have expressed it's difficult to use).

 ---

 ## Resources